 Many operators assign their most technically-minded staff or their resident gaming fanatics as VR attendants.
 This choice may be a mistake, as these employees may not be the most personable.
 Instead, assign VR attendants who are good with people first, tech-savvy second.
 The quality of your VR attendants will increase your revenues by easing players’ nervousness and encouraging repeat plays.

 Assign VR attendants who are socially engaged and comforting to players.

 Offering guests a complete start-to-finish experience with an engaging attendant sets the attraction apart.
 It allows you to raise ticket prices because you are providing a more satisfying and memorable guest experience.
 Omni Arena™, for example, includes a pre-game staging area with social mini-games and a post-game area with social sharing stations.
 These fun additional elements lengthen the guest experience from a five-minute game to a complete 20-minute experience during which guests interact with the game, other players, and the attendant.

 Omni Arena includes a built-in staging area with social mini-games and a post-game area with social sharing stations.

 Operating VR can be messy.
 Many hardware and software components need to be managed, maintained, and troubleshooted.
 Operational simplicity is required to keep throughput up and labor costs down.

 Virtuix’s first foray into the FEC market, a stage-style product with five Omnis placed in a small area, had suboptimal throughput, flow, and labor cost.
-Two years of customer feedback informed the design of Virtuix’s new attraction, VR ARENA, which incorporates several key lessons:
+Two years of customer feedback informed the design of Virtuix’s new attraction, Omni Arena, which incorporates several key lessons: